nightingaleproject/Reference-NCHS-API/DeploymentSteps.md

    7. Add the account from step 1 to the `Log on as a service` group
    8. Give the account from step 8.3 permissions to access the application folder
    9. Set up HSTS
+7. Run the IIS application
+   1. Once the app is configured and the SQL database is running, go to the IIS application and hit "start" in the right side menu
+8. Testing
+   1. Once the API is up and running, test posting a request to the endpoint
+      1. `curl -X POST https://<server-host-name>/MA/Bundle -- header "Content-Type: application/json" --data "@path\to\test\MessageSubmission.json"`

 ## Update Deployment Steps